What is MOQ (Minimum Order Quantity)?

 Q: What is MOQ in drop shipping?

 A: To receive wholesale pricing, a business is usually required to order a minimum amount to qualify for a volume discount.
 MOQ shipping terms are often set to ensure the seller can make enough profit if offering free shipping.
+(This is also referred to as MOQ wholesale).

 When determining the MOQ you also need to consider what the competition is doing.
 If customers turn to another business simply because they offer lower minimum quantities, all the other calculations go out the window.
 The business must strike a balance between profitability and market share.
 It may not be worthwhile lowering minimum order quantities for one or two customers, but if high thresholds turn a lot of customers away, you need to figure out how to make a lower quantity work for your company.